There are those who have a leg workout, then there are those who never skip leg day…

 Now that we had a look over the most popular, as well as most efficient, leg exercises, it’s time to see how exactly one would go about training their leg muscles.

-As I said I am training my leg muscles two times a week.
-The way I structure it is taking a more strength-based approach for the compound movements on day one.
-On day two I take a more hypertrophy focused approach.
+The way we structure our training is taking a more muscle-building approach for the compound movements on day one.

 So how does this look?

 On Tuesday we do 3 sets of 15 repetitions per exercise, and on Saturday we are doing 5 sets of 3-5 repetitions, with very heavy weight.

 How should you structure it?

 That depends solely on your goals.

 We like the idea of having strong legs, but at the same time we want to build muscle mass in that area too.

 We also want to stay injury free.
 Therefore, we've taken the approach of doing a strength focused workout (more weight, less reps) and a hypertrophy focused workout too (less weight, more reps).